A martingale representation theorem and valuation of defaultable securities: Decomposition of -martingales stopped at

-This extends \cite{blanchetjeanblanc04} to the case where $G$ might vanish.
 The rest of this subsection focuses on decomposing an arbitrary $\mathbb G$-martingale stopped at $\tau$.
-To this end, we need the following intermediate simple but important result that shows that this general case can always be reduced to the class of $\mathbb G$-martingales treated in Theorem \ref{TheoRepresentation}.
+To this end, we need the following intermediate result that is simple but important.
+It explains how the general case can always be reduced to the case of Theorem \ref{TheoRepresentation}.

 \begin{proposition} The following assertions hold.\\ {\rm{(a)}} Let $X$ be a measurable process such that $X\geq 0\ \mu$-a.e. (recall that $\mu:=P\otimes D$) or $X$ belongs to $L^1({\cal F}\otimes{\cal B}(\mathbb R^+),P\otimes D)$.
 Then the following equalities hold $P$-a.s. on $\{\tau<+\infty\}$.